tochman/crafty-news_october-2019/README.md

-## Demo App for CA Cohort of October 2019
+## Rails Demo App for CA Cohort of October 2019 s